JaredHolzman/TheLazarusProject/README.md

 ## Next steps
 * ~~Add support for a *depends* directive so that layers can be stacked~~
 * Improve output formatting and add colors
-* Add some sort of support for OS specific directives
+* --Add some sort of support for OS specific directives--
+* Build dependancy graph and check for circular dependancies
+* Add more layers